TranThienDat-Nguyen/VisionEvaluation/README.md

 }
 ```

-The OSPA(2) and OSPA metrics for multi-object tracking, detection and segmentation evaluation are discussed in the following paper:
+The OSPA(2) and OSPA metrics (and other performance criteria) for multi-object tracking, detection and segmentation evaluation are discussed in the following paper:

 ```BibTeX
 @ARTICLE{9976259,